madhavc9/Project-SkInsight/readme.md

 <details>
   <summary><strong>About The Project</strong></summary>
   <p>
-    <strong>SkIntellect</strong> is an AI-powered dermatological tool that detects acne, evaluates skin conditions, and recommends personalized skincare solutions.
-It integrates deep learning with real-time facial analysis to ensure precise and accessible skincare management.
+    <strong>SkIntellect</strong> is an AI-powered dermatological platform designed to analyze facial images for acne detection, skin condition assessment, and personalized skincare recommendations.
+By leveraging deep learning models like YOLO, OpenCV, and TensorFlow, the platform provides accurate real-time analysis of skin health.
   </p>
+ <p> The project aims to bridge the gap between AI and dermatology by offering users a smart, accessible, and cost-effective solution for skincare management.
+SkIntellect provides detailed skin analysis, customized product recommendations, dermatologist appointment booking, and progress tracking, ensuring a holistic skincare experience for users.</p>
+ <p> Built with Flask (Python) for the backend, React.js for the frontend, and SQLite3 for secure data storage, SkIntellect is optimized for both scalability and user engagement.
+It empowers individuals with actionable insights and professional support, making advanced dermatological care more accessible than ever. </p>

 </details>

 ---